-1. Uneven spread of urbanisation in the state
+1. Uneven spread of urbanisation in the State

-While Odisha remains the least urbanised (17 percent) state in the country, it has registered a significantly high decadal urban growth rate of 27 percent with the urban population growing from 37 million to 42 million between 2001 and 2011. is considerable inter-district variation in urbanization levels.
-Of the nearly 7 million urban residents in Odisha, nearly half (3.32 million) are concentrated in four districts- Khorda, and Cuttak Odisha). and Ganjam (coastal Sundargarh (in southern and northern Odisha respectively).
-Further, the 2011 Census indicates that the number of towns in the state have increased from 138 to 223 over the last decade.
-This increase has been primarily attributed to a significant increase in the number of Census Towns from 31 in 2001 to 116 in 2011.
-The number of Statutory Towns, on the other hand, has remained the same at 107; however between 2011 and 2015, the state government conducted a review exercise revising the current total of statutory towns to 110.
+While Odisha remains theleast urbanised (17 per cent) State in the country, it has registered a significantly high decadal urban growth rate of 27 per cent with the urban population growing from 37 million to 42 million between 2001 and 2011.
+There is considerable inter-district variation in urbanization levels.
+Of the nearly 7 million urban residents in Odisha, nearly half (3.32 million) are concentrated in four districts-Khorda, and Cuttak (coastal Odisha), and Ganjam and Sundargarh (in southern and northern Odisha respectively).
+Further, the 2011 Census indicates that the number of towns in the State have increased from 138 to 223 over the last decade.
+This increase has been primarily attributed to a significant increase in the number of Census Towns1 from 31 in 2001 to 116 in 2011.
+The number of Statutory Towns, on the other hand, has remained the same at 107; however between 2011 and 2015, the State Government conducted a review exercise revising the current total of statutory towns to 110.

-2. High Urban Open Defecation underlines the need for immediate action that access to safe drinking water is a major issue for almost half the urban households as only 42 percent have access to treated tap water for drinking and less than 57 percent have sources within their premises.
-In the case of sanitation, more than 35 percent of the urban households do not have access to toilets - a marginal 5 percent improvement over the decade- and only a little over a 58 percent have water closets, with the remaining using pit or other kind of toilets.
+2. High Urban Open Defecation underlines the need for immediate action urban households do not have access to toilets - a marginal 5 percent improvement over the decade- and only a little over a 58 percent have water closets, with the remaining using pit or other kind of toilets.